FAQs - OD

 The current class size averages 100 students.

 SCCO’s admissions cycle runs from July 1 through April 1 of any given year.
-The deadline for submitting your application through OptomCAS and for taking the OAT is April 1.
+The deadline for submitting your application through OptomCAS is April 1.
+Due to limited testing site availability because of the COVID-19 pandemic, the deadline to take the OAT and still be eligible for the current 20-21 admission cycle is extended to May 1, 2021.

 To be considered for admission to the professional OD program, a four-year baccalaureate degree is recommended; however, applicants who complete a minimum of 90 semester or 135 quarter units of undergraduate study will qualify for admission.
 To be eligible, you must be on track to complete the required units through the summer term that precedes fall matriculation.